 - My body temperature is below 97.8

 You said “Yes” to 12 or more symptoms: You would almost certainly benefit from iodine supplementation; check with your doctor to see if you have iodine or thyroid insufficiency.

 You said “Yes” to 5 – 12 symptoms: You may want to consider testing and would be likely to benefit from iodine supplementation.

 You said “Yes” to 0 – 5 symptoms: Although you have few symptoms, you may want to consider taking iodine at a lower dosage for ongoing good health, disease prevention and detoxification.

 For general iodine supplementation: 3.0 -12.5 mg daily

 Note: Integrative practitioners often suggest 50 mg per day for 3 months followed by 3.0-12.5 mg daily thereafter for optimal health.
 However, it’s best to find a practitioner that can help you develop a regimen that’s perfectly tailored for you.

 For thyroid concerns:

-A combination of up to 15-30 mg of three forms of iodine along with 200-400 mg of L-tyrosine once or twice daily, depending on your situation.
+A combination of 15-30 mg of three forms of iodine along with 200-400 mg of L-tyrosine once or twice daily, depending on your situation.